Runalipokale/Runalipokale/README.md

 I'm proficient in a variety of technologies and tools, including but not limited to:

-- Frontend: HTML, CSS, JavaScript, Angular.Js
+- Frontend: HTML, CSS, JavaScript, Angular.Js , Templating engine (ejs)
-- Backend: Node.js, Express
+- Backend: Node.js, Express , sequelize
 - Databases: MySQL

 ## My Interests